energietransitie/needforheat-p1-base-hardware/README.md

 <img src="./images/enclosure.jpg" height="600" />

-The folder [enclosure/fabrication](./enclosure/fabrication) contains exported STL files for the [case](./enclosure/fabrication/twomes-hardware-repository-template-case.stl) and [lid](./enclosure/twomes-hardware-repository-template-lid.step) of the Twomes Something device enclosure.
+The folder [enclosure/fabrication](./enclosure/fabrication) contains exported STL files for the [case](./enclosure/fabrication/twomes-hardware-repository-template-case.stl) and [lid](./enclosure/twomes-hardware-repository-template-lid.step) of the NeedForHeat P1-BASE enclosure.
 The STL files can be imported into any slicer and turned into G-Code for a 3D printer.

 ## Developing
 ### Printed Circuit Board